 EXCLUSIVE: Vice-Admiral Ray Griggs is no longer the Vice Chief of Defence Force following a splendid fall from grace.
-Our intrepid investigative reporter, Rudy Terwilliger, takes a look.
+Our investigative reporter, Rudy Terwilliger, takes a look.

 It must have been mixed feelings for the departing Vice Chief of Defence Force (VCDF), Vice-Admiral Ray Griggs, at his splendid send-off hosted by the Royal Australian Navy on Tuesday, 24th July.
 A function, by invitation from the new Chief of Navy, Vice-Admiral Michael Noonan, was held in the VIP Lounge of 34 Squadron at RAAF Fairbairn in Canberra at $35 a head.